sirisian/ecmascript-types/decorators.md

 		private: boolean;
 		protected: boolean;
 		readonly: boolean;
+		// The DECLARED default: a typed field's zero value, or a constant initializer.
+A field's initializer runs per INSTANCE at construction while a field decorator fires at class definition, so there is no instance value to report here; `addInitializer` is what reaches one. (`inspect.Parameter.default` and `ParameterInfo.DefaultValue` report a declared default for the same reason.)
 		initial: T | undefined;
 		// Layout, present when the declaring class has one.
 A static field is not part of an instance's layout, so both are undefined for it.
+The full layout of a field - bit-level placement included - is `ClassFieldLayoutReflection` in memorylayout.md; these two are here because they are the two a decorator commonly wants.
 		offset: int32 | undefined; // Signed bytes from the start of the instance; a negative offset overlaps a base
 		byteLength: uint32 | undefined;
 		metadata: ClassFieldMetadata;